-Former webOS head Jon Rubinstein joins Qualcomm board of directorsAlex Wagner - Deputy Managing Editor, News Desk
+Former webOS head Jon Rubinstein joins Qualcomm board of directorsAlex Wagner - Editorial Director of News and Content

 It's now been well over a year since Jon Rubinstein left HP and webOS behind, and the former executive has remained fairly quiet in that time.
 It looks like he's has finally found himself a new home, though, as Qualcomm just announced that it's elected Rubinstein to its board of directors.
 Here's what Qualcomm CEO Paul Jacobs had to say on Rubinstein joining the company's board: